 That means IOC delegates, athletes, officials and the international media will get stuck in the traffic around the M4 as they try and get to central London on other routes.

 You can only imagine the reaction to that.
-The roads minister has admitted it would be "hugely embarrassing".'Race is on'
+The roads minister has admitted it would be "hugely embarrassing".

 The question is: are there any 'Plan Bs' to get the Olympics family to the Games without suffering with congestion.

 Let me know your thoughts - because the race is on.